mstrutt/jekyll-portfolio/app/_posts/2016-02-25-notes-from-front-end-london-february-2016.markdown

 - OOCSS and BEM feel a bit like avoiding the problem, not tackling it head-on
 - CSS Modules takes your styles and creates globally unique class names for the selectors
 - It's a fundamental change to the way we think about and write out styles
-- It's a guarentee that the code you're writing isn't impacted by the code outside it
+- It's a guarantee that the code you're writing isn't impacted by the code outside it

 ```
 import styles from 'buttons.css'